Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Background

-Since $A_n$ is simple, the only non-faithful irreducible representations of $S_n$ are the trivial and alternating representations, which have dimension $1$.
+\begin{proof} $A_n$ is simple, so the only non-faithful irreducible representations of $S_n$ are the trivial and alternating representations which are dimension $1$.
 Hence $\llambda$ is faithful.
-It is well-known that a large tensor power of any faithful representation covers $\Irrep(G)$ for any finite group $G$.
+It is well-known that a large tensor power of any faithful representation covers $\Irrep(G)$ for any finite group $G$. \end{proof}